IvanUkhov/blog/_drafts/2019-12-31-net-promoter.md

 \sigma^2 = \frac{1}{\phi_d + \phi_n + \phi_p}
 $$

-is considered to be sufficient for practical purposes.
+is considered to capture it sufficiently well.
 Solving the system of the last two equations for $$\phi$$ yields the following result:

 $$
 \phi = \frac{\mu}{\sigma^2}.